a life sountrack - triple cd

 Since September 2014, she enjoys living in Seattle with her musical kids and has added to the local music scene and been well received by her fellow musicians as well as the listeners and the media.

 Since then, she has been teaching at Cornish a College of the arts, she is piano chair at Teatro Zinzanni and has been invited to present her music at the Ballard Jazz Festival, Earshot Jazz Festival and KNKX programs “live studio sessions” and “Jazz Northwest” produced by Jim Wilke.
 The Marina Albero Project features some of the finest musicians like Hans Teuber, Evan Flory-Barnes, D’Vonne Lewis, Jeff Busch, Jeff Johnson, Ben Thomas, Chuck Deardorf and Jose Martinez.
-She has recently been awarded by Earshot Jazz as Emerging Artist of the year.
+She is the 20108 recipient of the Golden Ear award Emerging Artist of the year as well as the 2019 awardee of two Golden Ear for Best instrumentalist and Best record of the Northwest.